wyohackathon/wyohackathon.github.io/.github/ISSUE_TEMPLATE/idea-wants-team.md

+Please be descriptive in you title since this is all the shows in you request!
 ---
 name: Idea wants team
 about: You have an idea and need some people to help you make it a reality!